“What does it take to get to the Director level?”

-I get these questions all the time.
-From my coaching clients and from my team members.
+I get these questions all the time, from my coaching clients and my team members – How to move from Manager to Director.
 The Director level, in most organizations, is where career progression really gets tough.
 There are a number of reasons why this is the case, the most significant of which is that relatively speaking, there just so few Director positions available.
 Within most professions the progression from specialist to associate manager to manager to senior manager is very attainable with a solid effort and some time.
 But something changes at the Director level.
 This is where so many careers stall out.

 The jump from Manager to Director seemed unattainable to me for a number of years and it wasn’t until quite recently that I understood why it eluded me for so long.
 Today I’m going to share the lessons I learned on that journey in hopes that they can help you.
 For those of you who are hoping to one day attain the Director level in your career, my hope is that I can help you focus on the most important things to achieve it.
 For those of you who are already there or who are managing large teams of Managers and Directors, my hope is we can start a dialogue on what qualities you look for in Director level staff.